Thermal light cannot be represented as a statistical mixture of single pulses

 where pulses are included with equal density about each central position $ \mathbf{r}_{\mathrm{o}}$ in the volume, and $\mathfrak{p}(s)\geq 0$ with

-where here and in (\ref{rhomix}) the variables constituting $s$ are to be integrated or summed over as required; the condition (\ref{normp}) guarantees that \textrm{Tr}$(\rho ^{\rm mix})=1$. \ Near the edge of the volume $ \Omega$ we would not expect (\ref{rhomix}) to give a correct representation of thermal equilibrium, but we would demand that it does so near the origin.
+where here and in (\ref{rhomix}) the variables constituting $s$ are to be integrated or summed over as required; the condition (\ref{normp}) guarantees that \textrm{Tr}$(\rho ^{\mathrm{mix}})=1$. \ {\aurelia Because correlation functions describe the interaction of light with matter, they form a practical tool to compare different radiation states \cite{Glauber1963a}. } For thermal light filling all space \cite{Kano1962a,MandelWolfBook}

+and while near the edge of the volume $\Omega $ we would not expect (\ref {rhomix}) to give a correct representation of thermal equilibrium, we would demand that it does so near the origin.